 Some states, including North Carolina, allow early voting, whereby voters may cast their ballots at designated locations for days or weeks before Election Day.
 South Carolina does NOT allow early voting.
 If a voter cannot get to the polls on Election Day, s/he must request an absentee ballot.

 How can I get an absentee ballot?

 In South Carolina, you need to contact your local county election commission and request the ballot.
 The ballot will be mailed to you, and you will complete it and return it, also by mail.
 Your ballot must arrive at the county election commission before closing on election day, so plan accordingly.
 Faxed or emailed ballots are not be accepted.
 For more information, contact the South Carolina Election Commission.

 Where do I go to vote on Election Day?

 Your voting location is based upon the precinct in which you are registered.
 Unless you vote absentee, you must travel to the polling place designated for your precinct.
 In South Carolina, the name of your precinct is listed on your voter registration card.
 Polling locations are available from your county's election commission and are published widely in local media.

 What do I need to take to the polls on Election Day?

-Under current South Carolina law, a voter needs to present a voter registration card, a valid South Carolina Driver's License, or a valid South Carolina ID issues by the Department of Motor Vehicles.
-These requirements may change if the South Carolina voter ID law goes into effect.
+Under current South Carolina law, a voter needs to present a valid South Carolina Driver's License, or a valid South Carolina ID issues by the Department of Motor Vehicles, or any of the above ID's mentioned under the SC Voter ID Law.
 Please visit this website for election day details.
 Requirements in other states may vary.
 Please consult your state's election agency for details.

 Disclaimer: The Winthrop University John C. West Forum on Politics and Policy believes this information is current and factually correct.
 However, it does not constitute legal advice, nor does it supersede any information provided by state or local election officials.